Blitzkrieg: Stimulants

+Methamphetamine use among troops, especially Temmler's 3 mg Pervitin tablets, likely contributed to the Wehrmacht's blitzkrieg success by enabling synchronized, high-endurance operations with minimal rest.

 Limitations and countermeasures

 Environment

-The concepts associated with the term blitzkrieg—deep penetrations by armor, large encirclements, and combined arms attacks—were largely dependent upon terrain and weather conditions.
-Where the ability for rapid movement across "tank country" was not possible, armored penetrations often were avoided or resulted in failure.
-Terrain would ideally be flat, firm, unobstructed by natural barriers or fortifications, and interspersed with roads and railways.
+The concepts associated with the term blitzkrieg (deep penetrations by armor, large encirclements, and combined arms attacks) were largely dependent upon terrain and weather conditions.
+Wherever the ability for rapid movement across "tank country" was not possible, armored penetrations often were avoided or resulted in failure.
+The terrain would ideally be flat, firm, unobstructed by natural barriers or fortifications, and interspersed with roads and railways.
 If it were instead hilly, wooded, marshy, or urban, armor would be vulnerable to infantry in close-quarters combat and unable to break out at full speed.
 Additionally, units could be halted by mud (thawing along the Eastern Front regularly slowed both sides) or extreme snow.
-Operation Barbarossa helped confirm that armor effectiveness and the requisite aerial support were dependent on weather and terrain.
-It should however be noted that the disadvantages of terrain could be nullified if surprise was achieved over the enemy by an attack through areas considered natural obstacles, as occurred during the Battle of France when the German blitzkrieg-style attack went through the Ardennes.
-Since the French thought the Ardennes unsuitable for massive troop movement, particularly for tanks, they were left with only light defenses which were quickly overrun by the Wehrmacht.
-The Germans quickly advanced through the forest, knocking down the trees the French thought would impede this tactic.
+Operation Barbarossa helped confirm that armor effectiveness and the requisite aerial support depended on weather and terrain.
+The disadvantages of terrain could be nullified if surprise was achieved over the enemy by an attack in areas that had been considered natural obstacles, as occurred during the Battle of France in which the main German offensive went through the Ardennes.
+Since the French thought that the Ardennes unsuitable for massive troop movement, particularly for tanks, the area was left with only light defences, which were quickly overrun by the Wehrmacht.
+The Germans quickly advanced through the forest and knocked down the trees that the French had thought would impede them.